rei/osbridge/content/slides.md

 notes: |
     - Start by setting expectations
     - --
-    - Not an instruction manual
+    - Not an instruction manual, NOR
     - Not a story with a conclusion, ongoing journey
     - --
     - Short!
     - "If you didn't see it in the presentation description..."
+    - Didn't get as far as I would have liked before the conference
     - Wheels of bureaucracy turn slowly
-    - Open it up to share your stories, successes, challenges, advice, etc.
+    - Open up to share journeys implementing open source at your organizations
+    - Successes, challenges, advice, etc.

 - An instruction manual